iAvoe/Az900-Module-1-2-Review/README.md

 #### Which of the following statements is true?
 - With Operating Expenses (OpEx), you are only responsible for the computing resources that you use

+#### You plan to build a new solution in Azure that will use platform as a service (PaaS) products.
+What should you use to estimate the monthly costs?
+- Azure Pricing calculator

 #### ________ estimates workload costs
 - Pricing calculator

 #### ________ estimates the cost savings by comparing datacenter costs to running the same workload on Azure
-- TCO calculator
+- Total Cost of Ownership (TCO) calculator

 #### What's the best method to estimate the cost of migrating to the cloud while incurring minimal costs?
-- Use the Total Cost of Ownership calculator to estimate expected costs
+- Use the Total Cost of Ownership (TCO) calculator to estimate expected costs

-#### ________ helps control, analyze, and optimize workload costs
-- Cost management

-#### You plan to build a new solution in Azure that will use platform as a service (PaaS) products.
-What should you use to estimate the monthly costs?
-- Azure Pricing calculator

 #### What is the main difference inbetween Total Cost of Ownership (TCO) and Azure Pricing calculator?
 - TCO calculator estimates the cost of running an environment in Azure
 - Azure Pricing Calculator checks the cost of modifying plans and service grades in Azure

+#### ________ helps control, analyze, and optimize workload costs
+- Cost management

+-----

+### IaaS, PaaS, SaaS

+#### What uses the infrastructure as a service (IaaS) cloud service model?
+- Azure virtual machines

 #### Which of the following sentences best describes platform as a service (PaaS)?
 - Users can create & deploy an application as quickly as possible without having to worry about managing the underlying infrastructure.

-#### For which resource does Azure generate separate billing reports and invoices by default?
-- Azure Subscriptions

-#### What can you use to connect Azure resources, such as Azure SQL databases, to an Azure virtual network?
-- Service Endpoints

------

-### IaaS, PaaS, SaaS

 #### What is the customer responsible for in a software as a service (SaaS) model?
 - Data and access